All Collections

 The reason for this is that if the budget name is dynamically generated by Campaign Automator, and if the name doesn’t match the budget name specified in the script settings, then the script will stop updating the daily budget.

-To avoid this, you can use the label added by the script in Campaign Automator’s “Ignore Entities by Label” option in the Inventory Conditions menu (see screenshot below)
+To avoid this, you can use the label added by the script in Campaign Automator’s “Ignore Entities by Label” option in the Inventory Conditions menu.

 Can I use Optmyzr’s optimizations for bids if I’m using Campaign Automator?